hphelion/documentation/commercial/commercial.install-beta-overview.md

 * 2 overcloud Swift nodes
 * At least 1 overcloud Compute node

-HP Helion OpenStack beta uses three linked installation phases to deploy a complete OpenStack cloud. <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a> simulates the deployment of OpenStack by creating and configuring baremetal servers to successfully run a cloud deployment.
+HP Helion OpenStack beta uses three linked installation phases to deploy a complete OpenStack cloud. <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a> simulates the deployment of OpenStack cloud by creating and configuring baremetal servers to successfully run a cloud deployment.

 * Seed: The seed VM is started as a VM from a specific seed VM image.
 It contains a number of self-contained OpenStack components that are used to deploy the undercloud.
 The seed deploys the undercloud by using Ironic baremetal driver to deploy a specific undercloud machine image.